mssm-labmmol/gmak/README.md

 - [DONE] GridOptimizer

-- [TODO] Single simulation protocol call

 - [TODO] Full simple grid

-# Possible Bugs
+# Possible Bugs/Things that don't make sense

-- [TODO] Filtering seems to be filtering too much!
+- [DONE] Filtering seems to be filtering too much!
+  - Actually, it is not - my test is actually at a low temperature, so auto-correlations are bigger.
+- [TODO] Using tolerance for Interpolation makes no sense!